1959 Macdonald Brier: Event Summary

 For most of the 1959 Brier, it was looking like Saskatchewan was going to claim the Brier Tankard as they sat unbeaten at 7-0 heading into the Thursday evening draw.
 Alberta and Manitoba were both sitting at 6-1 while British Columbia sitting at 5–2 with an outside shot.
 That evening, Saskatchewan kept their undefeated record alive by eliminating BC in convincing fashion 13–5.
 Alberta would beat winless Quebec 13-8 while Manitoba hopes for a Brier championship took a big hit as they lost to Prince Edward Island 10–8.

 Heading into the final day, Saskatchewan was 8–0 with Alberta sitting at 7-1 and Manitoba needing some help with a 6–2 record.
 The Friday morning draw would feature a matchup between Alberta and Manitoba with Saskatchewan facing winless Quebec.
-Saskatchewan would have a chance of clinching the Brier championship with one game remaining with a win combined with a Alberta loss.
+Saskatchewan would have a chance of clinching the Brier championship with one game remaining with a win combined with an Alberta loss.

 A raging blizzard struck Quebec City on the final day of competition causing the attendance at the Colisée to be a lot smaller than usual for the final day of the Brier.
 In the Friday morning draw, Saskatchewan would hold off Quebec 8-6 thus eliminating Manitoba from championship contention with Alberta managing to stay alive with a 10–8 win over Manitoba.